-This quiet town hits its first popular event before the summer rush of tourists even arrives: for the Transhumance Festival.
+This quiet town hits its first popular event before the summer rush of tourists even arrives, the Transhumance Festival.

-On the morning of Pentecost Day, 3,000 white merino sheep and a few goats and donkeys, flood the streets of Saint-Rémy, led by shepherds dressed in traditional costumes.
+On the morning of Pentecost Day, 3,000 white merino sheep and a few goats and donkeys flood the streets of Saint-Rémy with shepherds dressed in traditional costumes.

-The event is one of the most impressive in Provence and always draws a large crowd of both tourists and locals who come to watch the huge parade invading the boulevards which encircle the old town of Saint-Rémy.
+The event is one of the most impressive in Provence and always draws a large crowd of tourists and locals who come to watch the enormous parade invading the boulevards that encircle the old town of Saint-Rémy.

-The animals are only a small number of millions of sheep and goats which leave the plains of Provence in order to reach the high-pastures of the Alps, where they stay until mid-October.
-In the past, this trip used to be undertaken on foot and sometimes took more than ten days.
+The animals are only a small number of millions of sheep and goats which leave the plains of Provence to reach the high pastures of the Alps, where they stay until mid-October.
+In the past, animals and shepherds travelled by foot for more than ten days.

 On the day of the Transhumance Festival, the town of Saint-Rémy also hosts a cheese fair and a flea market.